Distal Femur Thighbone Fractures of the Knee

 In this x-ray of the knee taken from the side, the muscles at the front and back of the thigh have shortened and pulled the broken pieces of bone out of alignment.

-In Elderly people, with age the bone quality becomes poor.
-Bone become thinner and become very weak and fragile.
+In Elderly people, with age, the bone quality becomes poor.
+Bones become thinner and become fragile.
 A lower-force impact, like a fall from standing, can also cause a distal femur fracture.
 Although elderly patients do not often have other injuries, they may have concerning medical problems, such as conditions of the heart, lungs, and kidneys, and diabetes.

 The most common symptoms of distal femur fracture include: